 Before You Investigate How to Adopt, You Must Decide Whether to Adopt

-Before you embark on the journey to adoption, it’s important to think about whether you are ready to be a parent to a child that isn’t biologically yours.
+Before you embark on the adoption journey, it’s important to think about whether you are ready to be a parent to a child that isn’t biologically yours.
 One of the big reasons I hear people shy away from this option is because they have strong feelings about raising a child that is connected to them genetically.
 For some people who have infertility challenges, adoption seems like the only option, but that doesn’t mean it is the right choice right now.
 It’s important to think about whether you are in a place emotionally to connect to someone else and pour out your love to him or her if you are still in the midst of grieving.
 Adoption often enters people’s lives when their original plans have gone astray.
 Know that you are not alone if this is the position you find yourself in.
-There are a number of resources for people at all stages of the adoption process, and it’s worth spending time looking into these as you consider the future of your family.
+There are several resources for people at all stages of the adoption process, and it’s worth spending time looking into these as you consider the future of your family.

 I Want to Adopt.
 So…Now What?

 You’ve done your soul searching and your research and have decided on adoption.
-That’s great to hear, but there are still many decision ahead, the first one being this: what type of adoption do you want?
+That’s great to hear, but there are still many decisions ahead, the first one being this: what type of adoption do you want?
 Are you interested in adopting from the state’s foster care system, would you like to do a private adoption, or are you keen on looking overseas?
 Are you open to a child of a different race than yourself or your spouse, are you particular to a certain age, do you think you could support a child with special needs?
 The answers to all of these questions will help guide you to the right type of adoption.

 How to Adopt Domestically